comet-cc/GuaranTEE/README.md

 # GuaranTEE

-Artifact release for the paper "GuaranTEE: Towards Attestable and private ML with CCA", at EuroMLSys 2024.
+Artifact release for the paper "GuaranTEE: Towards Attestable and Private ML with CCA", at EuroMLSys 2024.

 ### Repo organization